MattOhare1999/dissertation/readme.md

 * `timelog.md` Cointains the time log of the project.
 * `plan.md` Contains a skeleton week-by-week plan of the project.
-* `data/` Contains the notebook used for data evaluation as well as layouts created from the algorithms.
+* `data/` Contains the notebook used for data evaluation as well as a selection of layouts created from the algorithms.
 * `src/` Contains source code of the project.
 * `documentation` Contains all meeting minutes, notes and status reports.
 * `dissertation/` Contains all source materials for project dissertation.